hummingbot/hummingbot/documentation/docs/operation/launch-exit.md

 ![](/assets/img/launch-via-docker.gif)

-<Callout
-  type="tip"
+!!! tip
-  body="If no containers are running, follow the guide to creating a Hummingbot instance."
+    If no containers are running, follow the guide to creating a Hummingbot instance.
-/>

 ## Launch from source